-I am delighted to get the chance to present my work on learning in spiking neural networks on Tuesday, 13th of February 2018 at 2pm at TU Berlin in the “Current Topics in Computational Neuroscience” series.
+I am delighted to get the chance to present my work on learning in spiking neural networks on Tuesday, 15th of May 2018 at 10:15am at TU Berlin.

-Title: Making Cell Assemblies: What can we learn about plasticity from spiking neural network models?
+Title: What can we learn about synaptic plasticity from spiking neural network models?

-Abstract: Long-term synaptic changes are thought to underlie learning and memory.
-Hebbian plasticity and homeostatic plasticity work in concert to combine neurons into functional cell assemblies.
+Abstract: Long-term synaptic changes are thought to be crucial for learning and memory.
+To achieve this feat, Hebbian plasticity and slow forms of homeostatic plasticity work in concert to wire together neurons into functional networks.
 This is the story you know.
-In this talk, I will tell a different tale.
-In the first part, starting from the iconic notion of the Hebbian cell assembly, I will show the difficulties that synaptic plasticity has to overcome to form and maintain memories stored as cell assemblies in a network model of spiking neurons.
-Teetering on the brink of disaster, a diversity of synaptic plasticity mechanisms must work in symphony to avoid exploding network activity and catastrophic memory loss – in order to fulfill our preconception of how memories are formed and maintained in biological neural networks.
-I will introduce the notion of Rapid Compensatory Processes, explain why they have to work on shorter timescales than currently known forms of homeostatic plasticity, and motivate why it is useful to derive synaptic learning rules from a cost function approach.
-Cost functions will also serve as the motivation for the second part of my talk in which I will focus on the issue of spatial credit assignment.
-Plastic synapses encounter this issue when they are part of a network in which information is processed sequentially over several layers.
-I will introduce several recent conceptual advances in the field that have lead to algorithms which can train spiking neural network models capable of solving complex tasks.
-Finally, I will show that such algorithms can be mapped to voltage-dependent three-factor Hebbian plasticity rules and discuss their biological plausibility.
+In this talk, however, I will tell a different tale.
+Starting from the iconic notion of the Hebbian cell assembly, I will show the challenges which different forms of synaptic plasticity have to meet to form and stably maintain cell assemblies in a network model of spiking neurons.
+Constantly teetering on the brink of disaster, a diversity of synaptic plasticity mechanisms must work in symphony to avoid exploding network activity and catastrophic memory loss.
+Specifically, I will explain why stable circuit function requires rapid compensatory processes, which act on much shorter timescales than homeostatic plasticity and discuss possible mechanisms.
+In the second part of my talk, I will revisit the problem of supervised learning in deep spiking neural networks.
+Specifically, I am going to introduce the SuperSpike trick to derive surrogate gradients and show how it can be used to build spiking neural network models which solve difficult tasks by taking full advantage of spike timing.
+Finally, I will show that plausible approximations of such surrogate gradients naturally lead to a voltage-dependent three-factor Hebbian plasticity rule.